Seychellois rupee: Independent republic

-In 1976, the Seychelles Monetary Authority took over the issuance of paper money, issuing notes for Rs.
-10/-, Rs.
-25/-, Rs.
-50/- and Rs.
-100/-.
+In 1976, the Seychelles Monetary Authority took over the issuance of paper money, issuing notes for R10, R25, R50 and R100.
 This series featured the first President of the Seychelles, Sir James Mancham and replaced all colonial notes issued prior to independence.

-In 1979, there was a redesign, featuring a more socialist and modernized theme reminiscent of the René regime.
+In 1979, there was a redesign, featuring a more socialist and modernised theme reminiscent of the René regime.
 This series was also issued by the Central Bank of Seychelles when it took over full responsibility in the same year.

 In 1989, a new series was introduced with better security features and colours.
+Seychellois Creole text was added to the banknotes.

 In 1998, another more high-tech series was introduced with a more practical, ergonomic design.
-This series later saw an additional ₨.500/- note first introduced in 2005.
+This series later saw an additional R500 note first introduced in 2005.

 2011 update

-On June 7, 2011, the Central Bank of Seychelles issued updated Rs.
-50/-, Rs.
-100/- and Rs.
-500/- notes with improved security features.
+On 7 June 2011, the Central Bank of Seychelles issued updated R50, R100 and R500 notes with improved security features.
 Each of the three banknotes has a holographic patch instead of a foil sailfish which currently appears on the notes.